beefsack/webify/README.md

   <img src="https://i.imgur.com/1wL9m5C.gif">
 </p>

+script-httpd is essentially a very basic CGI server which forwards all requests to a single script.
+A design goal is to be as close to zero-config as possible.

 script-httpd invokes your script and writes the request body to your process' stdin.
 Stdout is then passed back to the client as the HTTP response body.